Types of Degrees Culinary Science/Culinology Majors Are Getting

 Skills for Culinary Science Majors

-culinary science majors are found most commonly in careers in which the following skills are important:
+A major in culinary science prepares you for careers in which the following skill-sets are crucial:

 - Speaking - Talking to others to convey information effectively.